-The monthly subscription model has done wonders for all kinds of commodities: clothing, cheese, wine, and even international snacks.
+The monthly subscription commerce model has done wonders for all kinds of commodities: clothing, cheese, wine, and even international snacks.
 It was only a matter of time before coffee of the month clubs gained some traction.

 So what is a coffee subscription box or a coffee of the month club?
 It’s a lot like it sounds.
 A customer signs up online with a coffee retailer or roaster to have coffee delivered to their door every month.
 Or at whatever interval they prefer.
 One lucrative trend, per coffee statistics, is for the coffee delivery subscription to cover a niche—a trade coffee subscription or a coffee bean subscription for hikers and campers.

 That’s the short version.
 The long version is the rest of this post.
 First, we’ll look at the three ways to structure a coffee subscription service.
 Then we’ll take a high-level look at how it works and what most coffee businesses today need to pull it off.
 Follow these tips and you can have the best coffee subscription.

 But before we do that, let’s first look into why a monthly coffee subscription business model is particularly well-suited to coffee drinkers today.

 Why Coffee Subscription Boxes Make Sense Now

 Over the last 10–15 years, the “third wave" of coffee has cemented it as an artisanal food to be enjoyed critically like wine or cheese.
 And a big part of enhancing that enjoyment is digging deep into coffee’s origins, cultivation, processing, and roasting, and exploring how all those variables alter coffee’s sensory experience.
 The more you know about coffee, the richer the experience is.